-The Company holds investments in pooled trust preferred securities that had a cost basis of \$27,531 and \$28,612 and a fair value of \$17,671 and \$15,068 at December 31, 2013 and 2012, respectively.
-The investments in pooled trust preferred securities consist of four securities representing interests in various tranches of trusts collateralized by debt issued by over 330 financial institutions.
+The Company holds investments in pooled trust preferred securities that had a cost basis of \$26,400 and \$27,531 and a fair value of \$19,756 and \$17,671 at December 31, 2014 and 2013, respectively.
+The investments in pooled trust preferred securities consist of four securities representing interests in various tranches of trusts collateralized by debt issued by over 320 financial institutions.
 Management's determination of the fair value of each of its holdings in pooled trust preferred securities is based on the current credit ratings, the known deferrals and defaults by the underlying issuing financial institutions and the degree to which future deferrals and defaults would be required to occur before the cash flow for the Company's tranches is negatively impacted.
 In addition, management continually monitors key credit quality and capital ratios of the issuing institutions.
 This determination is further supported by quarterly valuations, which are performed by third parties, of each security obtained by the Company.
-The Company does not intend to sell the investments, and it is not more likely than not that the Company will be required to sell the investments before recovery of the investments' amortized cost, which may be maturity.
-At December 31, 2013, management did not, and does not currently, believe such securities will be settled at a price less than the amortized cost of the investment.
-The Company did conclude in 2011 that it was probable that there had been an adverse change in estimated cash flows for two of the four securities (XXIII and XXVI in the table below) and recognized credit related impairment loss of \$262.
-For the years ended 2012 and 2013, the Company determined the pooled trust preferred securities and their estimated cash flow were fairly valued and no additional impairment was recognized during the year ended December 31, 2013.
+The Company does not intend to sell the investments, and it is not more likely than not that the Company will be required to sell the investments before recovery of the investments' amortized cost, which may be at maturity.
+At December 31, 2014, management did not, and does not currently, believe such securities will be settled at a price less than the amortized cost of the investment, but the Company previously concluded that it was probable that there had been an adverse change in estimated cash flows for all four trust preferred securities and recognized credit related impairment losses on these securities in 2010 and 2011.
+For the years ended December 31, 2014, 2013, and 2012, the Company determined the pooled trust preferred securities and their estimated cash flow were fairly valued, and no additional impairment was recognized during these periods.